Georgs Pelēcis

 Georgs Pelēcis (also Georges Pélétsis; born 18 June 1947) is a Latvian composer and musicologist.
 He is currently a professor at the Latvian Academy of Music.

-Compositional career
+Academic and compositional career

 Pelēcis was born in Riga.
-He studied under Aram Khachaturian at the Moscow Conservatory, and has worked in a creative capacity at Oxford University and Cambridge University.
-His style has been described as "new consonant music", with an "amazingly clear positive spirit".
+He studied under Aram Khachaturian at the Moscow Conservatory, and post-graduate music theory studies with Vladimir Protopopov (1908-2004).
+At the Latvian State Conservatory he became a lecturer, then professor of counterpoint and fugue.
+He has worked in a creative capacity at Oxford University and Cambridge University.